laserpants/elm-update-pipeline/README.md

 # Elm Update Pipeline

-This library defines an interface for sequential composition of updates in the style of _pipelines_, where functions are chained together using the pipe operator.
+This library defines an interface for sequential composition of updates in the convenient style of _pipelines_, where functions are chained together using the pipe operator.
 For example;

     update msg model =
         case msg of
             SomeMsg someMsg ->
                 save model
-                    |> andThen ??
-                    |> andThen (setAllDone True)
+                    |> andThen (setPower 100)
                     |> andAddCmd someCmd

 Monadic functions of type `a -> ( b, Cmd msg )` are the building blocks of a pipeline.